 Dominic Biondo – graduate student

-Dominic project focuses on unraveling the function of non-coding RNAs, which regulate gene expression via a variety of yet unknown mechanisms.
-Toward, this aim, he will apply a variety of computational methods, from classical and enhanced sampling methods, to QM/MM and cryo-EM refinement.
+Dominic goal is to characterise the structure and dynamics of protein/nucleic acid complexes.
+Toward this aim, he applies a variety of computational methods, from classical and enhanced sampling methods, to QM/MM and cryo-EM refinement.

 Marco Medrano – undergraduate student